 Only 153 kilometers from Brasov, you can find a unique and exciting phenomenon: active muddy volcanos.
 The geothermal activity from the deep blows methane and sulfur on the earth’s surface, forming dull lava.

 This place is a must, considering those are the only muddy volcanoes in Eastern Europe.
-The small volcanoes from Paclele Mari and Paclele Mici are listed as a natural monument since 1924.
+The small volcanoes from Paclele Mari and Paclele Mici are listed as natural monuments since 1924.

 Start with the ones from Paclele Mari and drive forward to Paclele Mici.
 If you only wish to visit one of the two places, I can highly recommend driving to Paclele Mici and visiting this area.

 At Paclele Mari, leave the car at the free parking lot and walk to the entrance.
 Only a few steps away, you will discover many muddy hills, mini calderas, and bubbling pools.
 Since these small vulcanos are so dynamic and active, you can spend more than an hour observing every movement.